illusion0001/illusion0001.github.io/_posts/2021-02-16-t1r-head-crash-bug-fix.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/a5QEZGT7HOU?start=10" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Success!
+Doesn't crash now when throwing an object.

 ## Patch

-To apply patch and for use on a exploitable PlayStation 4 console, you'll need to dump the game. modiify executable and install the fake patch back onto the console.
+To apply patch and for use on a exploitable PlayStation 4 console, you'll need to dump the game, modiify the executable with a hex editor and install the fake patch back onto the console.

 There's plenty of resources online already, We won't be covering it here.

 In Eboot.bin, Find and Replace